aditeyabaral/bangalore-flat-and-flatmates-crawler/README.md

     ```bash
     DATABASE_URL="<your_database_url>"
-    FACEBOOK_USERNAME="<your_facebook_email_or_password>"
-    FACEBOOK_PASSWORD="<your_facebook_password>"
     ```
     - The database URL should be a valid local or a remote database URL.
 If you intend to use the Docker deployment and use the database container, the database URL should be: `postgresql://postgres:postgres@postgres:5432/postgres`
-- Install Google Chrome and Chromedriver (if using Python virtual environment)
-    - Download Chromedriver for your version (you can view this in Chrome settings) of Google Chrome from [here](https://chromedriver.chromium.org/downloads) and place it in the root directory of the project
 - Install Docker and Docker Compose (if using Docker deployment)
 - [Customize the Crawler](#customizing-the-crawler) to suit your needs